cyber-ula/100-days-of-code/r1-log.md

 ### R1D56
 I read about functions in JS, in the Eloquent Javascript book.
 Also, learnt about JWT using Express.js.
 Worked on my project.

+### R1D57
+Today, just worked on my portfolio and learned Node.js a little bit.